permguard/permguard/site/content/docs/0.1/getting-started/hands-on-example.md

 permguard authz ledgers create --name magicfarmacia --zoneid 386017848379
 ```

-## Checkout and Set Up the Workspace
+## Check out and Set Up the Workspace

 In this step, you need set up the workspace and check out the policy store.